rtavenar/hdr/content/parts/01/temporal_kernel.md

 \end{equation}

 (each observation in the sequence is timestamped).
-This allows, in particular, to consider the case of irregular sampling.
+This allows, in particular, to consider the case of irregularly sampled time series.

 <!-- #region {"tags": ["popout"]} -->
 **Note.** This work was part of Adeline Bailly's PhD thesis.
+We were co-supervising Adeline together with Laetitia Chapel.
 <!-- #endregion -->

 ## Match kernel and Signature Quadratic Form Distance